-Top Ten Ed Roth Custom CarsAlexTopTens This is a top ten listing for cars that were built by one of the pioneers of the Kustom Kulture himself, Ed "Big Daddy" Roth, who is also well-known for his monster shirts and the Rat Fink character.
+Top Ten Ed Roth Custom CarsThis is a top ten listing for cars that were built by one of the pioneers of the Kustom Kulture himself, Ed "Big Daddy" Roth, who is also well-known for his monster shirts and the Rat Fink character.

-Ed's first foray into the custom car scene; a 1930 Model A Tudor with an Oldsmobile engine painted by Wally Jordan.
-Ed sold it in order to pay for the Outlaw's chrome work. - AlexTopTens
+Ed's first foray into the custom car scene was a 1930 Model A Tudor with an Oldsmobile engine, painted by Wally Jordan.
+Ed sold it to pay for the chrome work on the Outlaw.

 Simply the greatest hot rod ever created.